Home

 But, you didn't say that you were nursing before!
 Yipes!
 You should get your baby's Vitamin D Level checked too.
 If you are so deficient, then she is going to be as deficient as YOU!

-And you need to make double sure that you are taking really really High Quality Multivitamin and Mineral Supplements.
+And you need to make double sure that you are taking really really High Quality Multivitamin and Mineral Supplements in order to prevent Vitamin D Side Effects.

 Kerri Knox RN Immune Health Queen